tdgriffith/defense/outline.md

     - Numerical algorithm for Subspace State Space System IDentification

 ### OMA theory
-- A discrete time plant looks like this
-- If we knew size of C and initial condition...
 - ***LEFT AND RIGHT SINGULAR VECTORS***
     - ***FILLING IN THE DISTRIBUTION***